phbradley/conga/README.md

 ```

 # Updates
+* 2021-09-10: Rescale the adata.X gene expression matrix after reducing to a
+single clone.
+In very rare cases, not doing this was leading to wonky GEX UMAPs and
+clusters, seemingly due to GEX PC components dominated by individual genes.

 * 2021-01-21: (EXPERIMENTAL) New mode of analysis in which the paired TCR
 sequences in the analyzed dataset are matched to paired sequences in a literature-derived